dietervdwes/ChemHelp/README.md

 Double click on a text Episode eg. from an email (to highlight the episode, then Alt + Right Click opens a Menu to open features with the episode.

 # Buttons
 FPSA button on ChemHelp to add a Free PSA to the current episode and remove the CDUM2.
-(Requires the cdum.png file to be present in "My Documents" folder) dCDUM button removes the CDUM2 only. rFix button (request immunofixation) - if in Result Entry - Single window, it will 1.
+(Requires the cdum.png file to be present in root\trakcare_icons folder) dCDUM button removes the CDUM2 only. rFix button (request immunofixation) - if in Result Entry - Single window, it will 1.
 Place the episode on hold, 2.
 Add an immunofixation, 3.
 Refer the episode to the Chem - Registrar VQ list to make it visible to clinicians to prevent duplicate sample sending.

-Login button: Runs the login script
+Log-on button: Runs the login script
+Mobile button: Opens the ChemHelpMobile.ahk script from the root directory.
+This is useful when authorizing results from a mobile device
 Ex button runs a data extraction script
+Verified button inserts the staff note: "Transcription Verified."
+KeepOpen runs a script to refresh the VQ list in Result Verify window so TrakCare doesn't automatically log out.
+More button opens a few additional options (see "More" section below).
 The source code can be seen by right-clicking on ChemHelp and opening with a Text editor.
 Of course you can customize your own version, should you wish, after copying the file to your PC.

 # Mouse Scroll Wheel
 Mouse scroll wheel has been setup to work in some windows.

-# Hotstrings for reporting protein electrophoreses
+# Hotstrings
 Note that this list can be edited by editing ChemHelp.ahk with a text editor and entering your own text in a similar format.
-To learn how to edit these click here: https://www.autohotkey.com/docs/Hotstrings.htm
+Follow this format: https://www.autohotkey.com/docs/Hotstrings.htm

 `::INFLAM::The alpha-1, -2 and beta-2 (complement) regions are elevated and there is a polyclonal hypergammaglobulinaemia at  g/L (8 - 14 g/L).
 No monoclonal peaks are visible.
 This pattern suggests an inflammatory process.
 If the clinical suspicion of myeloma remains, urine Bence Jones protein electrophoresis (at least 20ml urine in a container with sodium azide preservative obtainable from the lab) or serum free light chain analysis are recommended.